tygamvrelis/CANRGX-Embedded/README.md

 ## \_old
 Code used in early stages of development.
 These are a blank CubeMX project to illustrate pin assignments as of April 7, 2018, and ADC + serial code running on top of FreeRTOS

-## doc
+## docs
-Various documentation, including an interactive HTML for the embedded program (generated using Doxygen), circuit schematics for the electrical systems, and a few other tidbits
+Various documentation, including an interactive HTML for the embedded program (generated using Doxygen), circuit schematics for the electrical systems, and a few other tidbits.

+The website from the Doxygen build can be accessed here: https://tygamvrelis.github.io/CANRGX-Embedded/docs/Doxygen/html/index.html

 ## MPUTest
 The "master" embedded program, which is used in the actual experiment